Why I love Ishikawa Prefectural Library

 And yes, there’s a cozy café.

-You can bring drinks into the reading area, and chatting with friends is also welcome, which is quite rare for a library!
+You can bring drinks into the reading area, and chatting with friends is also okay, which is quite rare for a library!

 I visit every few weeks to borrow books.
 The library lets you borrow up to 10 books at a time for three weeks, and you can even extend it for another three weeks.
 Needless to say, staying in the Library and borrowing books are free.
 I see many students studying here.
 Eldery people spend their time in relaxed way.
 Not many foreign tourists visit this place.
 But if you are a book lover and interested in local life, you should never miss this place.